wp-plugins/woocommerce-product-sort-and-display/readme.txt

 == Changelog ==

+= 1.3.4 - 2015/07/30 =
+* Tweak - Removed all Premium Version settings boxes from that admin panels
+* Tweak - Removed all Premium Version settings boxes from Product Category create and edit pages
+* Tweak - Removed Pro Version setting boxes description from the Plugin Framework setting box
+* Tweak - Added Premium Version feature description to bottom of a3 framework setting box with SHOW | HIDE switch
+* Tweak - Updated the images in admin panel sidebar
+* Tweak - Tested for full compatibility with WooCommerce version 2.3.13
+* Tweak - Tested for full compatibility with WordPress version 4.2.3
+* Fix - Updated orderby = meta_value_num to meta_value_num date to ensure when Featured or On Sale sort is used that other products in the category show in resent order after the Feature or On Sale products.

 = 1.3.3 - 2015/07/21 =
 * Tweak - Defined new trigger for when items are loaded by endless scroll